andresh26-uam/VAE-ValueLearning/ValueLearningIRL/README.md

-# Value Learning through Inverse Reinforcement Learning (dev branch)
+# Learning Value Systems in Sequential Decision-Making from Preferences and Inverse Reinforcement Learning

 In this repository we approach the value learning problem, as learning computational specifications from human values.
+This branch has the code for a submission to JAAMAS (Journal of Autonomous Agents and Multiagent Systems).

 In previous work, we introduce a technique-agnostic framework for the problem of **Value System Learning**, consisting of learning a computational specification of the alignment with a given set of values in a certain context (a task we name **Value Grounding Learning**) and the value preferences (value systems) of possibly heterogeneous agents (what we name **Value System Identification**).
 We will learn such ethical abstractions from demonstrations of the behavior of different kinds of agents.